Farrah Fawcett is best remembered as one of Charlie's Angels. But when she was diagnosed with cancer, she showed us what she was truly made of.

-Farrah Fawcett began her acting career in the late 1960s and had several small but prominent roles in the early '70s.
-But it was in 1976 that Fawcett’s career took off, with a show that seems to encapsulate late '70s style: Aaron Spelling's wildly popular crime-fighting drama Charlie's Angels.
-Fawcett starred in the movie special that kicked off the show, and she stayed with the series for its first season as the show rocketed to number one — and its blonde bombshell rocketed to superstardom.
+Fawcett began her acting career in the late 1960s and had several small but prominent roles in the early '70s.
+But it was in 1976 that Fawcett’s career took off, with a show that seems to encapsulate late 1970s style: Aaron Spelling's wildly popular crime-fighting drama "Charlie's Angels."
+Fawcett starred in the movie special that kicked off the show and stayed with the series for its first season as the show rocketed to number one — and its blonde bombshell rocketed to superstardom.

 Reports on why Fawcett left the show varied — some thought the tight production schedule was straining her marriage to Lee Majors; others cited her desire to broaden her career with movies and more serious roles.
-Whatever her reasons, serious roles did follow — including a star turn in the groundbreaking TV movie, The Burning Bed.
+Whatever her reasons, serious roles did follow — including a star turn in "The Burning Bed."
+The groundbreaking TV movie is based on the story of Francine Hughes, who endured a decade of severe physical and psychological abuse from her husband before killing him.
+Her case was one of the first to successfully use "battered-woman syndrome" as a defense, and Hughes was found not guilty by reason of temporary insanity.

 Fawcett continued to act on big screen and small, until her 2006 cancer diagnosis derailed her career.
-She died of cancer on June 25, 2009 … but not before taking the story of her illness public.
-The documentary Farrah's Story was an unflinching look at her fight against cancer, showing her determination through triumphs and setbacks.
-For those of us who loved Fawcett for her acting talent, sunny smile and golden hair, the story of her struggle gave us one more thing to love — her strength.
+She died of cancer June 25, 2009 — but not before taking the story of her illness public.
+The documentary "Farrah's Story" is an unflinching look at her fight against cancer, showing her determination through triumphs and setbacks.
+For those of us who loved Fawcett for her acting talent, sunny smile, and golden hair, the story of her struggle gave us one more thing to love — her strength.